machanism-org/machai/project-layout/README.md

 </dependency>
 ```

-Detect a layout from a project root, then use its root-relative paths:
+Resolve a project layout through the common API:

 ```java
 File projectDirectory = new File("path/to/project");